isaacnmm/pestpolicy-hugo2XX/content/posts/do-fleas-suck-blood/index.md

 ##  How Do Fleas Feed?

 When a flea bites a host, it injects saliva containing anticoagulants into the skin to prevent the blood from clotting.
 This allows the flea to feed uninterrupted.
 Fleas have a specialized feeding tube that enables them to suck up the blood from the hosts skin.
-Unlike mosquitoes, which feed by sucking blood through a needle
-- like proboscis, fleas actually pierce the skin with their mouthparts to feed.
+Unlike mosquitoes, which feed by sucking blood through a needle-like proboscis, fleas actually pierce the skin with their mouthparts to feed.

 ##  What Happens When Fleas Suck Blood?

 As fleas feed on blood, they can cause discomfort and lead to various health issues.
-Some of the most common problems associated with flea bites include:
-- **Itching: **Flea bites often cause itching and inflammation, which can lead to scratching and further skin irritation.
-- **Allergic reactions: **Flea saliva can trigger allergic reactions in sensitive individuals, leading to hives, swelling, and other symptoms.
+Some of the most common problems associated with flea bites include: - **Itching: **Flea bites often cause itching and inflammation, which can lead to scratching and further skin irritation. - **Allergic reactions: **Flea saliva can trigger allergic reactions in sensitive individuals, leading to hives, swelling, and other symptoms.

-- **Flea
-- borne diseases: **Fleas can transmit diseases such as the plague and flea
+- **Flea-borne diseases: **Fleas can transmit diseases such as the plague and flea-borne typhus.
-- borne typhus.
 Fleas are also known to transmit tapeworms to pets and humans.

 ##  Do Fleas Only Suck Blood from Pets?